Mike Barnard (sportsman): Later life

 After the end of his first-class cricket career, Barnard became a mature student at King Alfred's College in Winchester.
-He intended to go into coaching following his playing career, and was earmarked to coach the Second Eleven and succeed Leo Harrison as Hampshire head coach.
-However, while on a cricket tour of British Army bases in West Germany, he was seriously injured when his minibus driver fell asleep at the wheel.
-The resultant crash broke his neck and gave him severe spinal injuries, which afflicted him for the rest of his life.
+He intended to go into coaching following his playing career, and was earmarked to coach the Second Eleven and become Hampshire head coach.
+However, while on a cricket tour of British Army bases in West Germany in April 1969, he was seriously injured when his minibus driver fell asleep at the wheel.
+The resultant crash caused serious head injuries, broke his neck and gave him severe spinal injuries, the latter of which afflicted him for the rest of his life.
 He recovered sufficiently to coach cricket at the Warsash School of Navigation, while also working as a commentator for BBC Radio Solent and Southampton Hospitals.
 He later organised reunions between Portsmouth footballers and Hampshire cricketers.

-Barnard died on 18 December 2018 in Southampton, Hampshire, following a stroke.
+Barnard died on 18 December 2018 in Southampton following a stroke.
 His wife, Theresa, predeceased him in 2001.
 He was survived by their two sons and one daughter.
 He is considered to be the greatest all-round sportsman the city of Portsmouth has ever produced.
 Paying tribute following his death, then Hampshire chairman Rod Bransgrove said "he was an indelible part of Hampshire cricket history".